 Every senior classroom will be venturing to the Iowa Orchard to learn about apples and pumpkins and take a hayrack ride!
 Please refer to your classroom’s teachers to find the specific date for your child.

 October 22nd: Come on over for our monthly Simple Supper.
 We’ll be cooking up some walking tacos from 4:30 to 5:45 in your center’s cafeteria!

 October 31st: The last day of the month also happens to be the best dress-up day of the year!
-Come dressed in your Halloween costumes and get ready for a party and costume parade!
+Come dressed in your Halloween costumes and get ready for a pep rally party!

 Another month has come and gone.
 Thank you for spending it with us!

 We would like to address the virus that has hit the Midwest.
 Generation Next will be proactive in providing the safest environment for the children and staff.
 In order to achieve this goal, parents must comply with our medical policies.